 The first step for medications to become available is for them to be approved by Health Canada.
 In this step, which can take several years, Health Canada evaluates the medication to make sure it works and that it is safe.

-Once a medication is approved by Health Canada, the pharmaceutical company that discovered it is allowed to sell the medication in Canada.
-However, it is also important that medications are accessible to Canadians from a cost point of view.
+Once a medication is approved by Health Canada, the pharmaceutical company that discovered it can sell the medication in Canada.
+However, it is also important that medications are accessible to Canadians from a cost perspective.
 To determine this, there are two separate processes – at federal and provincial/territorial levels – in addition to the approval by Health Canada.

 Private Insurance Plans

 To help Canadians afford medications, they are often covered by different types of insurance.
-Many full-time employees in Canada have private insurance that covers part or all of their medication costs.
+Many full-time employees in Canada have private insurance that covers part or all their medication costs.
 Each private insurance company creates its own list of what medications they will cover on their plan and what amount (if any) you will have to co-pay.
 They also determine what conditions or illnesses are eligible for coverage.
 The cost and coverage criteria are set by the insurance company and may be different depending on where you are employed and who your insurance provider is.
-Your pharmacist has no involvement in determining these costs.
+Your pharmacist is not involved with determining these costs.
 The amount they charge you is based on the claim they submit to your insurance company on your behalf for your prescribed medication.

 Public (Provincial) Insurance Plans